Skip to main content

 Park History

-Los Colorados was established as a Flora and Fauna Sanctuary in 1977 in response to the alarming rate of dry forest destruction throughout the Colombian Caribbean region.
-The small size reflects the limited extent of intact forest remaining at the time.
+Los Colorados was established as a Flora and Fauna Sanctuary on June 6, 1977, in response to the alarming rate of dry forest destruction throughout the Colombian Caribbean region.
+[1] The small size reflects the limited extent of intact forest remaining at the time.
 Management has been challenging due to the sanctuary's isolation and limited institutional presence.

 Major Trails And Attractions

 A trail system allows visitors to observe wildlife, with howler monkey troops being the most visible and audible attraction during dawn calling sessions.
+The interpretive trail Planeta Bosque (2,143 meters) winds through the forest.
 Birdwatching is rewarding during early morning and late afternoon.
 The dramatic seasonal transformation provides different experiences depending on time of visit.
 Night walks reveal nocturnal species including owls, kinkajous, and tree frogs.

 Visitor Facilities And Travel

 The sanctuary is located near San Juan Nepomuceno in Bolívar department, accessible by road from Sincelejo or Cartagena, each two to three hours away.
 Basic accommodations are available in San Juan Nepomuceno.
+Mandatory guided tours are required with advance reservations recommended at least eight days ahead.
 The flat terrain makes for easy walking, though heat and humidity can be intense.

 Conservation And Sustainability

 The sanctuary's small size and isolation make it highly vulnerable to edge effects.
 The lack of forest corridors limits wildlife movement and genetic exchange, creating viability concerns for species like cotton-top tamarins.
-Fire from adjacent agricultural burning occasionally enters the sanctuary.
+Ongoing work with over 200 families aims to establish more than 1,000 hectares of forest corridors connecting the sanctuary to surrounding private lands.
+[1] Fire from adjacent agricultural burning occasionally enters the sanctuary.
 Restoration efforts focus on expanding the protected area through forest corridors and buffer zones.

 Visitor Ratings